THE NECESSITY RETAIL REIT ANNO - GuruFocus.com

 PR Newswire

-NEW YORK, April 20, 2023 /PRNewswire/ -- The Necessity Retail REIT, Inc. (Nasdaq: RTL/ RTLPP / RTLPO) ("RTL" or the "Company") announced today it will release its financial results for the first quarter ended March 31, 2023, on Wednesday, May 10, 2023, before the start of trading on the Nasdaq.
+NEW YORK, April 21, 2023 /PRNewswire/ -- The Necessity Retail REIT, Inc. (Nasdaq: RTL/ RTLPP / RTLPO) ("RTL" or the "Company") announced today that it completed 996,000 square feet of multi-tenant leasing activity during the quarter ended March 31, 2023.
+The Company signed 26 new leases totaling nearly 274,000 square feet and generating over $4 million in annualized straight-line rent.
+Additionally, the Company signed 44 lease renewals totaling over 722,000 square feet and over $7 million in annualized straight-line rent.

-The Company will host a conference call and audio webcast on Wednesday, May 10, 2023, beginning at 11:00 a.m.
-ET, to discuss the first quarter results and provide commentary on business performance.
-The call will be conducted by RTL's management team.
-A question-and-answer session with analysts and investors will follow the prepared remarks.

-Dial-in instructions for the conference call and the replay are outlined below.
-This conference call will also be broadcast live over the Internet and can be accessed by all interested parties through the RTL website, www.necessityretailreit.com, in the "Investor Relations" section.
-To listen to the live call, please go to the "Investor Relations" section of the Company's website at least 15 minutes prior to the start of the call to register and download any necessary audio software.
-For those who are not able to listen to the live broadcast, a replay will be available shortly after the call on the RTL website.
+"We continue to find success in our asset management strategy, leasing up available space at our multi-tenant properties and renewing near-term lease expirations with our existing tenants on favorable terms," said Michael Weil, CEO of RTL.
+"We are continuing to see significant leasing interest from high-quality tenants across our multi-tenant portfolio that we believe will extend our leasing momentum through the rest of the year."

 About The Necessity Retail REIT - Where America Shops